SansGuidon/bookmarks/README.md

 > and many others...
 * [Jakub Holý](https://blog.jakubholy.net/craft/) - Craft : About the craft of software development and why it matters. **Bonus** : Archive of previous version about code quality only ; [Code (And Design) Quality And Why Should We Care.](https://web.archive.org/web/20170606194333/http://Theholyjava.wordpress.com/code-quality/)
 * [Martin Fowler](https://martinfowler.com/articles/is-quality-worth-cost.html) - (2019) Is High Quality Software Worth the Cost?
+* [Literate programming](http://www.literateprogramming.com/) - is a programming paradigm introduced by Donald Knuth in which a program is given as an explanation of the program logic in a natural language, such as English, interspersed with snippets of macros and traditional source code, from which a compilable source code can be generated.
+* [Literate programming links](http://www.literateprogramming.com/links.html) - articles about literate programming

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - (2012) Top 10 API Worst Practices